johnmart2k-hotmail/AssessmentEmilyT/README.md

-# Preventia Group Inc. Take-home Assessment
+# Preventia Group Inc. Take-home Assessment...

 ## Format:
 The assessment is broken up into three parts: